clojure-doc/clojure-doc.github.io/content/md/articles/ecosystem/web_development.md

 From the same author as Luminus, [Kit](https://kit-clj.github.io/) is a lightweight, modular framework for scalable web development in Clojure.
+It builds on the lessons learned from Luminus and should be considered a modern alternative to it.

 Unlike Luminus, it uses the Clojure CLI and [clj-new](https://github.com/seancorfield/clj-new) to create and run new projects.
 In its most basic form, it uses Ring,